 We also earmarked a few promising restaurants.

-The goal of searching out all possible Ubud Bali activities is not necessarily the best way to appreciate and enjoy this traditional and cultural town.
+The goal of searching out all possible activities in Ubud is not necessarily the best way to appreciate and enjoy this traditional and cultural town.
 The ideal thing to do here is just to relax and soak up the atmosphere, and then go out and sample some of the excellent food on offer.

 Of course there are a number of venues at the center of town that you should not (and cannot) avoid.

 Ubud Bali activities to keep you in the zone…